-It incorporates the Epson The Epson PX-8 aka Geneva which was a small laptop computer made by the Epson Corporation in the mid-1980s.
-It had a Z-80 compatible microprocessor, and ran a customized version of the CP/M-80 operating system as well as various applications from a pair of ROM cartridge slots.
-For file storage, it had a microcassette drive.
+It had a Z-80 compatible microprocessor, and ran a customised version of the CP/M-80 operating system as well as various applications from a pair of ROM cartridge slots.
+For file storage, it had a micro cassette drive.

 The system also included a Epson P80-X Portable Printer:

 All combined in a Samsonite hard case.
 The system was put together by Telsoft Ltd, a British company which was primarily established for the Financial Planning markets and was marketed as a Portable Profit Centre which had software pre-loaded.